langchain4j/langchain4j/docs/docs/tutorials/spring-boot-integration.md

 `AiServiceRegisteredEvent` by implementing the `ApplicationListener<AiServiceRegisteredEvent>` interface.

-This event is triggered when AI services are registered in the Spring context, allowing you to obtain information about all registered AI services and their tools at runtime.
+This event is triggered when AI Service is registered in the Spring context,

+allowing you to obtain information about all registered AI services and their tools at runtime.
 This provides the application with dynamic configuration, debugging, and extension capabilities, making it particularly suitable for scenarios that require specific actions based on service registration status.